VPC Peering Connection Configuration

 Creating a VPG will incur fees.
 Refer to the Pricing & Fee Schedule for more information.

-Follow the instructions from the Virtual Private Gateway Configuration documentation to create a new VPG with the following options:
+Follow the instructions from the VPG Type-F Configuration documentation to create a new VPG with the following options:

-While your first VPC peering connection is included with your cost of your VPG, adding additional peering connections will incur additional fees.
+While your first VPC peering connection is included with your VPG at no additional cost, adding additional peering connections will incur additional fees.
 Refer to the Pricing & Fee Schedule for more information.

-With a VPG created, we can now add an AWS Peering Connection in order to connect it to our AWS VPC.
+After creating a VPG, add an AWS Peering Connection in order to connect it to your AWS VPC.

 1. Login to the User Console.
 From the Menu, open the VPG screen.